Entrepôt

 Many major 17th century entrepots, like the city of Antwerp, Belgium, continue to be major centers of transshipment and trade into the 21st century.
-Others entrepots further down the trade hierarchy, for example Buffalo, New York, have suffered over time as technology has shifted trade routes and reduced the need for transshipment through a particular route.
+Other entrepots further down the trade hierarchy, for example Buffalo, New York, have suffered as technology has shifted trade routes and reduced the need for transshipment through a particular route.
 In the case of Buffalo this was partly caused by the obsolescence of the Erie Canal by newer technologies and routes.